kubedb/cli/README.md

 * [kubedb edit](docs/user-guide/task/edit.md) to edit supported object(s).
 * [kubedb delete](docs/user-guide/task/delete.md) to delete supported object(s).

+## Versioning Policy
+There are 2 parts to versioning policy:
+ - Operator & cli version: KubeDB follows semver versioning policy.
+Until 1.0 release is done, there might be breaking changes between point releases of the operator.
+Please always check the release notes for upgrade instructions.
+ - TPR version: kubedb.com/v1alpha1 is considered in alpha.
+This means breaking changes to the YAML format might happen among different releases of the operator.

+---

+**The kubedb operator & cli collects anonymous usage statistics to help us learning how the software is being used and how we can improve it.
+To disable stats collection, run the operator with the flag** `--analytics=false`.

+---

 ## Contribution guidelines
 Want to help improve KubeDB?
 Please start [here](https://github.com/k8sdb/cli/tree/master/docs/contribution).